Sunday, July 12, 2026

 Monday, February 19, 2024

-Melee combat in Dungeons & Dragons (D&D) often feels mundane—a repetitive exchange of blows unless special abilities or spells come into play.
-But what if we could inject more depth and strategy into these encounters?
-In this article, we’ll explore voluntary maneuver modifiers that players can employ to elevate their melee attacks.
+Melee combat in modern d20 gaming often feels predictable—a repetitive exchange of attack rolls unless specific class features, feats, or spells come into play.
+But what if any martial character could inject more depth, risk, and strategy into their standard melee encounters?

 Friday, February 16, 2024

-From: Malcom Bowers as part of the Gary Gygax World Builder Series.
+Author: Malcolm Bowers (Part of the Gary Gygax World Builder Series)

 Due to the ever-changing nature of the Internet, and quickly changing link addresses, I'm just pointing out these resources instead of directly linking to anything.